wurstscript/wurstscript.github.io/_doc/manual/concepts_advanced.md

 print((MyUnitState.GROUND castTo int).toString()) // Will print "1"
 ```

-The count starts at 0, incrementing with each succeeding enum member.
+The coalescent integer value starts at 0, incrementing with each succeeding enum member.
 So for `MyUnitState` `FLYING` will be 0, `GROUND` 1 and `WATER` 2.

 # Tuple Types